 Choose the Major that suits you best!

 Many universities offer degree programmes in Biology.
 The big advantage of studying in Groningen is that you can choose the exact specialization that suits you best.
-After the broad-based first semester, which comprises course units that cover virtually all aspects of biology, you will choose a specialization that you are interested in, for example Ecology or Biomedical Life Sciences.
+After the broad-based first semester, which comprises course units that cover virtually all aspects of biology, you will choose a specialization that you are interested in, for example Ecology & Ecology or Biomedical Sciences.

 The second year is when you make your definitive choice of Major.
 You can choose from the following five Majors: